-The proposals seek full planning permission for a Lidl food store, 64 parking spaces and associated works.
-The proposed store will be located in the North Westerly corner of the site, with the Eastern façade facing onto Central Avenue.
-The retail element is 2,085sqm GIA in size, with 1,407sqm sales area.
-The storage area and the welfare block are located to the rear of the building.
+The proposals seek full planning permission for a Lidl food store, 146 parking spaces and associated works.
+The proposed store will be located in the South Easterly corner of the site, with the Eastern façade facing onto Central Avenue.
+The retail element has a 1,689sqm sales area.
+The storage area is located around the sales area, and the welfare block is located at the first floor.
 The South Western façade incorporates the main glazed element.
 The building design is a pitched roof contemporary building.
-Parking includes 6 blue/brown badge access spaces and 3 parent and child spaces.
+Parking includes blue/brown badge access spaces, 5 parent and child spaces, 14 disabled spaces, 7 motorcycle spaces and 42 cycle spaces.

-1.4 Energy Use in Retail
+1.3 Energy Use in Retail